-Dennis W. Draper, Ph.D., is a professor of finance at Loyola Marymount University and he previously was the dean of LMU's College of Business Administration from 2007-2018.
+Dennis Draper is a professor of finance at Loyola Marymount University and previously served as the dean of LMU's College of Business Administration from 2007-2018.
 Prior to his appointment as dean, he served as director of the Center for Investment Studies and associate professor of finance at USC's Marshall School of Business.
 Draper, who has held senior academic positions for more than 20 years, was also the vice dean of graduate programs at USC.

 At the Marshall School, he led several changes in the culture of the education process, the curriculum, the admissions policy and the global focus of the school’s education.
 He also made numerous strategic investments on behalf of the school, managed alumni and corporate relationships, opened new facilities and modified existing programs.